ChugR/amqp-blogs/blog-02/blog-02.md

 In this script you need to adjust some variables to match the environment in which the scripts will be used.

  * CERT_LOC The folder where all the certificates are generated and stored.
-The default is *.\keys* and that is usually adequate for test purposes.
+The default is *.\certs* and that is usually adequate for test purposes.
  * CA_CN The name of the self-signed certificate authority this script creates.
 There are no limits on this value but use some common sense and don't create a name that conflicts with any public certificate authority.
  * BROKER_CN This name must be that public hostname of the broker system.
 This is the name in the connection URL that the client uses to access the broker.
  * CLIENT_CN This is the client's username used in the client certificate.